National Telecommuting Institute: History

+NTI was established on June 23, 1995, by three founders: Dr. Paul Corcoran, Chairman of the Rehabilitation Department at the Tufts New England Medical Center; Dr. Mark Schlesinger, Chairman of the Health Economics Department at Yale; and Dr. M.J.
+Willard, a Behavioral Psychologist with 15 years of experience assisting individuals with severe physical disabilities in their home environment.
-Since the inception of NTI, the non-profit has expanded into three divisions:

-NTI@Home, LandAjob, and The Staffing Connection.
+Following the inception of NTI, the non-profit expanded into three divisions: NTI@Home, LandAjob, and The Staffing Connection.

 The Medical Transcription (MT) division was disbanded at the end of 2014.

-The primary roles NTI fulfills include Call Centers, Sales, Customer Service, Tier I and Tier II Help Desk roles.
-In addition, NTI has provided third party services to staffing agencies to help with their 508 needs.
-NTI supplies call center technology in addition to personnel.